Museum-Barberini/Barberini-Analytics/MAINTENANCE.md

 #### Remarks

 - In the past, we have experienced a few changes in the gomus HTML format without the version number being incremented.
-  In this case, the `test_gomus_version` scraper needs to be updated.
+  In this case, the `TestGomusConnection.test_version` scraper needs to be updated.
 See !169.

 ### Update gomus session ID